The Everly Brothers: Legacy

-The music of the Everly Brothers influenced the Beatles, who referred to themselves as "the British Everly Brothers" when Paul McCartney and John Lennon went hitchhiking south to win a talent competition.
-They based the vocal arrangement of "Please Please Me" on "Cathy's Clown".
+The music of the Everly Brothers influenced the Beatles.
+Among other indications of the influence, they based the vocal arrangement of "Please Please Me" on "Cathy's Clown".
 McCartney also referred to 'Phil and Don' in the lyrics to "Let 'Em In" from the 1976 album Wings at the Speed of Sound.

 Keith Richards called Don Everly "one of the finest rhythm [guitar] players".

-Paul Simon, who worked with the pair on the song "Graceland", said on the day after Phil's death, "Phil and Don were the most beautiful sounding duo I ever heard.
+Paul Simon, who worked with the pair on the song "Graceland", said on the day after Phil's death, "Phil and Don were the most beautiful-sounding duo I ever heard.
 Both voices pristine and soulful.
-The Everlys were there at the crossroads of country and R&B. They witnessed and were part of the birth of rock and roll."
+The Everlys were there at the crossroads of country and rhythm and blues.
+They witnessed and were part of the birth of rock and roll."

 Achievements and honors

 The Everly Brothers had 35 Billboard Top 100 singles, 26 in the top 40.
 They hold the record for the most Top 100 singles by any duo and trail only Hall & Oates for the most Top 40 singles by a duo.
-In the UK, they had 30 chart singles, 29 in the Top 40, 13 Top 10, and 4 at No. 1 between 1957 and 1984.
+In the UK, they had 30 chart singles, 29 in the Top 40, 13 Top 10, and four at number one between 1957 and 1984.
 They had 12 Top 40 albums between 1960 and 2009.

 The Everly Brothers were among the first 10 artists inducted into the Rock and Roll Hall of Fame in 1986.
 They were introduced by Neil Young, who observed that every musical group he had ever belonged to had tried, and failed, to copy the Everly Brothers' harmonies.
 On July 5, 1986, the Everlys returned to Shenandoah, Iowa, for a concert, parade, street dedication, class reunion, and other activities.
-Concert fees were donated to the Everly Family Scholarship Fund, which gives scholarships to middle school and high school students in Shenandoah.
+Concert fees were donated to the Everly Family Scholarship Fund, which gives scholarships to middle=school and high=school students in Shenandoah.
 The brothers were inducted into the Iowa Rock 'n' Roll Hall of Fame in 2003.

 In 1997, the brothers were awarded the Grammy Lifetime Achievement Award.
 They were inducted into the Country Music Hall of Fame in 2001 and the Vocal Group Hall of Fame in 2004.
 Their contribution to music has been recognized by the Rockabilly Hall of Fame.
 On October 2, 1986, The Everly Brothers received a star on the Hollywood Walk of Fame for their work in the music industry, located at 7000 Hollywood Blvd.
 In 2004, Rolling Stone magazine ranked the Everly Brothers No. 33 on its list of the "100 greatest artists of all time".
 They are also No. 43 on the list of UK Best selling singles artists of all time.